SRAM Corporation: History

-As a start-up company, SRAM introduced the Grip Shift (or twist shift) gear-change method and technology to the road bike market in 1988.
-That technology was then adapted for mountain bikes in 1991.
+In their early years, SRAM introduced the Grip Shift (or twist shift) gear-change technology to the road bike market in 1988.
+Twist shift gear changing was later brought to mountain bikes in 1991.

 In 1990, the company sued Shimano for unfair business practices, noting that Shimano offered, in effect, a 10-percent discount to bicycle manufacturers specifying an all-Shimano drivetrain and that few companies in the highly competitive industry would be willing to forgo such a discount to specify Grip Shift components.
 SRAM received an unspecified out-of-court settlement from Shimano in 1991.
-More importantly, all Shimano competitors won the right to compete in the lucrative OEM bicycle components arena.
+As a result of this lawsuit, all Shimano competitors won the right to compete in the lucrative OEM bicycle component arena.

-The years after the Shimano settlement were marked by growth for the company, as it increased sales greatly and added other companies to its portfolio.
+The years after the Shimano settlement were marked by growth for the company, as it increased sales and added other companies to its portfolio.
 SRAM is an example of a recent trend within the high-end cycle-component segment of the bicycle industry, where companies seek a position as a "one-stop shopping center" for bicycle frame manufacturers/bicycle brand owners, supplying all or most of the parts needed to build a complete bike.
 SRAM now incorporates the former bicycle divisions of Fichtel & Sachs, Sachs-Huret, and acquired component makers RockShox, Avid, Truvativ, Zipp, and QUARQ.

 In 1995, SRAM introduced their first mountain bike rear derailleur, dubbed “ESP”, that featured a 1:1 cable actuation ratio that was more tolerant of cable contamination.
 The new derailleur was compatible with SRAM's ESP Grip Shifters.
 This was a first step for SRAM toward producing a complete shifting system.
 By 1997, SRAM was ready to make its first acquisition, Sachs.
 This acquisition provided SRAM with a group of metallurgists and engineers as well as a chain and internally geared hub production line.

 SRAM's released its first “X.O” rear derailleur in 2001.
 It was a complete redesign of SRAM's existing ESP derailleurs, however it still made use of SRAM's proprietary 1:1 shift actuation ratio for improved shifting performance with worn or contaminated cables.
 Made from forged aluminum, the introduction of SRAM's first high-end derailleur marked a turning point for the company's mountain bike shifting groups.
 The introduction of X.O also marked the first time trigger shifters were available as a shifting option for SRAM rear derailleurs.

 In 2002, SRAM acquired suspension manufacturer, RockShox, after RockShox had defaulted on a loan from SRAM.
 In 2005, SRAM developed a new fork damper technology dubbed “Motion Control” that allowed users to adjust compression and rebound of the suspension, including a switch to greatly firm up the suspension.
 RockShox continues to use variants of the Motion Control damper on select models.